jeantessier/book-reviews/node_graphql_federation/README.md

 }
 ```

-If you call it the ID of an entity:
+If you call it with the ID of an entity:

 ```json
 {